 At every stage of the identification process, we will also involve the young person.

 Of course, if you have concerns that your child may need additional support, you should approach the school at your earliest convenience.

 Our Special Education Needs Co-ordinator is Mrs S Baggaley.
 She has overall responsibility for leading school development in SEND.

 Our SENCO is contactable via the school in writing at:

 Chirton CE Primary School, The Street, Chirton, Devizes, SN10 3QS or via the school telephone on 01380 840684.

 How do we consult with parents of children who have SEND?

-Where we have an initial concern it is most likely that your child's class teacher, SENCO or SEND Manager will approach you either informally if the opportunity presents itself or via telephone to discuss concerns and next steps.
+Where we have an initial concern it is most likely that your child's class teacher or SENCO will approach you either informally if the opportunity presents itself or via telephone to discuss concerns and next steps.

 If your child has been identified as having SEND and outside agencies are involved, you will be invited to attend a meeting at least once a year to discuss your child's provision.

 We welcome contact outside of formal meetings so that we can all work together to find the best provision for children with SEND.